nborwankar/aibib/DONE.md

 - **Flexible schema** - No unique constraints to accommodate duplicates
 - **Error handling** - Robust parsing for various BibTeX formats

+## Project Status
 The bibliography data is now fully structured and ready for analysis, querying, and integration with other systems.
+The project is publicly available on GitHub with comprehensive documentation and open source licensing.